KTH/kth-node-configuration/README.md

 - Update tests

-- Update kth-node-server (to 1.2.0)

   config.full => config

 - change how we start server:

+  kth-node-server@1.2.0:

     server.setConfig(config) => server.setConfig({ full: config })

+  kth-node-server@2.0.0

+    // Check docs for that release

-- change in adldap.js
+- change in adldap.js (only if we use ldap)

   attributes: config.ldapClient.userattrs => attributes: config.ldap.userattrs
   config.ldapClient.filterReplaceHolder, kthid => config.ldap.filterReplaceHolder, kthid

+### The following steps only for frontend

 - Add endpoint .../browserConfig

 - Remove the handlebars helper

   <<globalSettingsForBrowserJS>>